ivanoats/contentful-jekyll/README.md

 ## Getting started with Aerobatic

-[Aerobatic](https://www.aerobatic.com) offers a hosting service specifically tailored to static website publishing, that is simple and powerful.
+[Aerobatic](https://www.aerobatic.com) offers a hosting service specifically tailored to static website publishing.
+It is simple and powerful.

 1. Install NodeJS.
 If you haven't already, see the [downloads page](https://nodejs.org/en/download/).